pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 Next we set up the display graphics mode.
 Note that the :mod:`pygame.display` module is used to control all the display settings.
-In this case we are asking for a 1280 by 480 window, with the ``SCALED`` display flag.
-This automatically scales up the window for displays much larger than the window.
+In this case we are asking for a 1280 by 480 window.
+We could add the ``SCALED`` display flag which automatically scales up the window for displays much larger than the window.

 Last we set the window title and turn off the mouse cursor for our window.
 Very basic to do, and now we have a small black window ready to